Kmaina32/Ubuntu-Academy-/SEO_STRATEGY.md

-# SkillSet Academy - Global SEO Strategy
+# Ubuntu Academy - Global SEO Strategy

 This document outlines a comprehensive Search Engine Optimization (SEO) strategy to scale SkillSet Academy's online presence from a local Kenyan audience to a worldwide audience.